 A custom wine cellar is a climate controlled storage room wherein wines are stored and aged for a prolonged period of time.
 In a passive wine cellar, the natural underground temperature is used to minimize temperature swings.

-In contrast, active custom wine cellars require proper insulation, an air tight seal, and climate control systems, to achieve and maintain the ideal environment for aging and storing wines.
+In contrast, active custom wine cellars involve proper insulation, air tight seals and climate control systems to achieve and maintain the ideal environment for aging and storing wines.